gugoan/economizzer/README.md

-Personal Finance Manager
+Economizzer - Open Source Personal Finance Manager
 =================================

-Personal Finance Manager is a simple app made in PHP (Yii Framework 2.0).
+Economizzer is a simple personal finance manager app made in PHP (Yii Framework 2.0).

 For now only available in **en-US** and **pt-BR**